 Puerto Escondido might be better known for having one of the best surfing pipelines at Zicatela Beach, but tucked away just a few minutes past the city centre is a little beach that’s the makings of tropical holiday dreams.

 Not unlike the set of the blockbuster film The Beach, Playa Carrizalillo is like the smaller, more rugged cousin of Thailand’s Maya Bay on Phi Phi Leh Island – minus Leo.

 Sitting snugly under a thick canopy of rainforest trees in between two rocky headlands, this beach remains calm all year round.

 Lazy swimmers and snorkelers.

-Playa Carrizalillo is a straight 15-minute walk west from the city centre of Puerto Escondido.
-However it’s worth taking a taxi since the route is a busy highway and the taxi fare will only cost you 30 pesos (about $2.50 AUD).
+Playa Carrizalillo is a straight 15-minute walk west of the city centre of Puerto Escondido.
+However, it’s worth taking a taxi since the route is a busy highway and the taxi fare will only cost you 30 pesos (about $2.50 AUD).